 - We Don’t Like Turning People In: Let’s face it, it feels like you are ratting someone out.
 It takes you back to 3rd grade when you ran up to the teacher to tattle on the kid next to you that’s not doing what they were told to do.

 - We Feel It Could Damage Our Relationship: We develop friendships and relationships at work that may even carry over to our personal lives.
 We may feel that reporting on work that has not been completed is to turn our back on a friend, or sacrifice work friendships for the sake of a silly little project.

 - You may Feel Somewhat Responsible Yourself: A third reason people are hesitant to report someone is behind is that they may feel responsible for themselves.
 Here’s the scenario: you left out a key element of the plan during the project planning process.
 The mistake was an oversight on your part, but now the responsibility to get it done falls on someone else…for example, Connie.
 Not only does the surprise of it cause Connie grief, but now you are telling everyone that she is running behind and doesn’t have it done yet.
 Awkward.

 These scenarios might not be included in your job description yet they are a reality for all managers.
 You can’t dictate or control whether someone is going to get their work done.
 They know what they need to do and it’s ultimately their responsibility to get it done.

 Much has been written on the psychology of delivering negative news (and how to do it effectively).
 Here’s one strategy you can use in the context of managing your team and your project:

 How to Throw Someone Under the Bus (Objectively)

 I use this expression very loosely and primarily from the perception of the person that feels they are being thrown under the bus.
-Our motive and goal as a manager is not to betray someone’s trust and hold them up as the scapegoat for all something that has gone wrong.
-Our goal is to objectively report on the an issue and look for options to make things better.
+Our motive and goal as a manager are not to betray someone’s trust and hold them up as the scapegoat for all something that has gone wrong.
+Our goal is to objectively report on the issue and look for options to make things better.